Facts about Lena Dunham

 Lena Dunham Biography

-Lena Dunham is the star and creator of the cable television show Girls, a comedy that began in 2012.
-A New Yorker, Dunham graduated from Ohio's Oberlin College in 2008.
-She returned to New York and shot her first feature film, Tiny Furniture (2010), in her parents' apartment (the film co-starred her mother and sister).
+Lena Dunham is the star and creator of the HBO television show Girls.
+A New Yorker, Dunham graduated from Ohio’s Oberlin College in 2008.
+She returned to New York and shot her first feature film, Tiny Furniture (2010), in her parents’ apartment (the film co-starred her mother and sister).
 A comic look at post-college life, the film won over critics and made a splash at film festivals.
-With an assist from Judd Apatow, Dunham created Girls, another look at post-college life, featuring four young, hyper-ironic women.
-The show was a hit and earned five Emmy nominations, including nods for Dunham as writer and star.
-By the end of 2012, she had a multi-million dollar book deal and was associated with a variety of film projects, while continuing to work on Girls.
+With an assist from Judd Apatow, Dunham created Girls, a down-and-dirty look at post-college life, featuring four young, hyper-ironic women.
+The show launched in 2012 and was a near-immediate hit, earning five 2013 Emmy nominations, including nods for Dunham as writer and star.
+(She was again nominated as lead actress in a comedy or musical series in 2014 and 2015.)
+In 2012 she won a $3.5 million dollar book deal; the book, Not That Kind of Girl, was published in 2014.
+Girls was renewed by HBO several times; the show’s sixth and final season is scheduled to air in 2017.